 5. Film crew and cast

-The festival invite the filmmakers (director, producer and/or cast member) to attend the screenings.
-(200€ refund for transport) They are offered free accomodation in flats located in the city centre.
+The festival invite the filmmakers (director, producer and/or cast member) to attend the screenings (200€ refund for transport per person).
+They are offered 2 nights' complimentary accommodation in shared flats located in the city centre.
 They are invited to participate in press conferences and in public Q&As after the screening of their film.

-The film directors present agree to attend the official closing ceremony as well as the press sessions.
+The film directors present agree to attend press sessions.

 6. Distribution rights